IASP Special Interest Group - Suicide and the Media

 - Hosting symposia/workshops/meetings at future conferences.

-- Development of a book with contributions from SIG members on Media and Suicide: International Perspectives on Research, Theory and Policy.
+- Finalization of a book with contributions from SIG members on Media and Suicide: International Perspectives on Research, Theory and Policy.

 - IASP statement on suicide and the media which distinguishes the international focus of the SIG from national efforts of within-country organisations.

-- Forming of a TF to assist the updating of the IASP /WHO media recommendations (2008).
+- Task Force IASP / WHO Recommendations for Media Reporting, 2017 will assist in the updating of the IASP /WHO media recommendations (2008).

 - Strengthening the focus of the SIG on newer media, such as the Internet, with a focus on recommendations for best practices on online media.
 This will involve developing guidelines and recommendations for online bloggers and citizen journalists.

-- To provide input regarding the next generation of online technology and suicide prevention activities and best online practices.
+- Provided input regarding the next generation of online technology and suicide prevention activities and best online practices.

-- To strengthen the existing network by collaborative scientific projects in relation to traditional and online media.
+- Strengthened the existing network by collaborative scientific projects in relation to traditional and online media.

 We are looking for people who are interested in working with us to progress this very important work.
 If you are interested in becoming a member, please contact the SIG Co-Chairs.